ImperialCollegeLondon/virtual_ecosystem/docs/source/virtual_ecosystem/theory/soil/soil_carbon.md

 Low molecular weight carbon (LMWC) consists of molecules that are simple, soluble and labile, i.e. those that are immediately utilisable by microbes.
 It is formed through the microbially mediated breakdown of more complex carbon, but is also directly supplied by plant roots.
-LMWC is commonly lost to leaching, or by microbial uptake.
+LMWC is commonly lost to leaching or microbial uptake.
 This pool turns over rapidly (order of days).

 ### Mineral associated organic matter (MAOM)